mmccall0813/exceptions/readme.md

 # Exceptions

-A simple little mod to let your friends join even when your webfishing lobby is full.
+A simple little mod to let your steam friends join even when your webfishing lobby is full.